 We will also develop techniques to enable us to rapidly produce large numbers of tolerant trees for reforestation.

-Working alongside Ashtag, we are asking the public to get involved by tagging a tree and carrying out an annual survey.
+We are asking the public to get involved by tagging a tree and carrying out an annual survey using the Ashtag app.

 This project will run for five years and is funded by Defra.

 We need to find ash trees across Britain that are tolerant to Chalara ash dieback.
 Can you help?

 We use the Ashtag website to enable people to report on ash trees that are tolerant (to some degree) to Chalara ash dieback.
 We are most interested in larger trees but any tree can be surveyed.
 We are particularly keen to survey ash trees in every corner of Britain, because the genetics of ash trees vary across the country.
 Ideally, the trees selected need to be surveyed every year for at least three years, so that a detailed picture of their health is built up.
 Ultimately, trees that appear to have some tolerance to Chalara ash dieback will be sampled by taking cuttings, and will enter a programme aiming to breed tolerant trees to secure a future for ash trees in Britain.

 The survey consists of five questions and is simple to complete.

 If your tree(s) appears to be tolerant, in the future you may be contacted by a scientist from the Living Ash Project who may be interested in sampling the tree to enter into the breeding programme.

 The Living Ash Project is a Defra-funded consortium comprising representatives from Earth Trust, Future Trees Trust, Sylva Foundation and Forest Research.
 It aims to identify a large and diverse number of ash trees with good tolerance to Chalara ash dieback, to secure this material for further breeding work, and to quickly make this material available to industry.